Maine Tourism Leadership Academy

 The program fee covers all lodging and meals during the in-person retreat, comprehensive course materials, and access to networking opportunities with industry peers.
 Additionally, participants will receive ongoing post-course support, ensuring they continue to develop their leadership skills and apply what they’ve learned long after the program ends.

 We have designed this course to fit into a busy schedule.
 Participants should expect to spend approximately 2-3 hours on course pre-work before attending the in-person retreat in May.
 The in-person retreat is two full days and participants are asked to stay overnight.
-They will also be expected to attend three 2-hour Zoom sessions scheduled at 1 month, 3 months, and 6 months post-retreat.
+They will also be expected to attend three 1.5-hour Zoom sessions on June 16th, August 11th, and September 15th.

 Details

-Cost: The cost of the Maine Tourism Leadership Academy is $1,150 per person.
+Cost: The cost of the Maine Tourism Leadership Academy is $1,100 per person which includes 4 meals and one night of lodging.

 Participants may apply for Harold Alfond Center Compact Grant to help offset the cost.
-This grant will reimburse the employer for half of the instruction portion of the total cost, which would total $400.
-This would bring the total cost to the participant to $750.
+This grant will reimburse the employer for half of the program tuition, which is $550.
+This would bring the total cost to the participant to $550.
 You do have to pay the whole cost upfront and the grant will reimburse after the course is completed.
 You can find more information on how to apply for the Compact Grant here.

 Limited Spots Available: To ensure a personalized and impactful experience, class size is limited to 25 participants.
 This small-group setting allows for meaningful interactions, hands-on learning, and direct engagement with instructor and peers.
 Secure your spot early!